Slovenian Folk Songs IV: Narrative Songs - Love Songs

 Sung by: A group of singers; Recorded: 1967

-For this type of song we can probably establish also the origin of the song, as in the year 1978, at Bute on Kozjansko, we recorded a song which is probably the original.
-It was sung by the son of the original creator! the murdered man’s brother.
-As soon as 12 years after the murder the song was already written down at Veržej on the Mura, and two years later (1908) on Pohorje and at Slovenske gorice.
-This shows that from the place of its origin it was quickly spreading among the people, a song composed on the occasion of death became a narrative song and as such it has remained preserved until today.
-It had a melody already at the beginning and so kept spreading through singing from person to person.
-In this way modifications have been made and in our variant, which is from Upper Carniola, we can see that the name of the boy, Tonček, and of his native village are still preserved; in this variant the singers have omitted the punishment for the boy’s murderer, and therefore only the basic part of the story is preserved.
+We can probably also establish the origin of this song type.
+In the year 1978, at Bute on Kozjansko, we recorded a song that is probably the original: It was sung by the son of the original creator, the murdered man’s brother.
+As soon as 12 years after the murder, the song was already written down at Veržej on the Mura, and two years later (1908) on Pohorje and at Slovenske Gorice.
+This shows that the song spread quickly from its place of origin.
+It is a song composed on the occasion of death and became a narrative song.
+As such, it has remained preserved until today.
+It had a melody already at the beginning and so kept spreading through transmission from person to person.
+In this way modifications have been made.
+In our variant, which is from Upper Carniola, we can see that the name of the boy, Tonček, and of his native village are still preserved; in this variant the singers have omitted the punishment for the boy’s murderer, and therefore only the basic part of the story is preserved.
 This song is precious as a document which through many variants and through a knowledge of the original permit insight into the life of a folk song

 The text of the four-verse stanzas is sung three parts on a tripartite melody AABC.
 Characteristic is also the 5/8 rhythm known all over the Slovene territory.